Codepoints/blog.codepoints.net/posts/what-is-tofu.md

 </figure>

-You might know those pervasive white blocks of coagulated soy milk called _tofu_ from cooking.
+You might know those prevalent white blocks of coagulated soy milk called _tofu_ from cooking.
 But did you know that this is also a typographical technical term?

 ## Tofu on the screen

-When a computer decodes text for display it needs to decide on a glyph from an installed font to show for each character.
-It might well be, however, that for a given character no supporting font is installed on the system.
+When a computer decodes text for display it searches for a glyph from an installed font for each character.
+It is possible, though, that no supporting font is installed on the system for a given character.
 In this case the software reaches for a special glyph in the default font [named `.notdef`][1].
 Sometimes this fallback glyph is just a simple white square.

-The effect is, though, that if you want to read text in a language, where the glyphs are not present on your computer, the display looks something like this:
+Now, if you want to read text in a language, where the glyphs are not present on your computer, the display looks something like this:

 > □□□□□ □□□□□ □□□□□ □□□ □□□□, □□□□□□□□□□□□ □□□□□□□□□□ □□□□.